Welcome to Uncommon Grace

 And, naturally, hilarity ensues.

-I’ve had fibromyalgia since I was in preschool and now an immune system that is out of whack.
+I’ve had fibromyalgia since I was in preschool and now my immune system is out of whack.
 While absolutely not fun, we manage with a lot of laughter, some tears, a sugar-free and grain-free vegan diet, and by leaning heavily on Christ.
 And I’ve found a silver lining: chronic illness keeps me authentic and intentional since I don’t have time or energy for fluff.

 I would love to have you subscribe to my emails about new posts and special goodies.
 Get exclusive free seasonal printables and more (with your first one starting today!) when you sign up here.